sauveerk/projects/Connecting-VPCs-Using-TransitGateway.md

 # Connecting AWS VPCs Using Transit Gateway

 - Organizations need a way to connect multiple VPCs spread across multiple AWS accounts.
-Transit Gateway provides one of the popular ways to do this through hub and spoke model.
+Transit Gateway (TGW) provides one of the popular ways to do this through hub and spoke model.
 Transit Gateway is created in shared central networking AWS account (i.e., hub), and it is shared using RAM (resource access manager) with other accounts (i.e., spokes).
 All the accounts create Transit Gateway attachments for their VPCs and complete other required steps and VPCs are able to connect with each other through Transit Gateway.

 - I am using two different accounts here, one primary central account, other secondary account.
 We have one ec2 instance in each of them.
 These VPCs have one private subnet in each for TGW attachment.